 Employee Feedback Tools/Software

-The goal of an employee feedback tool is to simplify and streamline the way employers collect and analyze feedback.
+The goal of an employee feedback platform is to simplify and streamline the way employers collect and analyze feedback.

 As feedback can come in all forms and styles, you want a feedback tool that can easily gather, assess, and visualize your feedback data in a clear way.
 That way, you’ll be able to make better decisions about how to act on it.